nvim-lua/kickstart.nvim/README.md

   cpanm -n Neovim::Ext (or cpan install Neovim::Ext) (for perl development)
   ```
 #### Microsoft Windows terminal
-Installing Microsoft Windows Terminal (wt.exe) was a bit tricky:
+Installing Microsoft Windows Terminal (wt.exe) was a bit tricky: (as of may 2023 winget tool is not available on Windows server, and choco install microsoft-windows-terminal fails)

 1. download Microsoft Windows Terminal from github release (on the right): download both preinstall kit and package for windows 10 version x64 architecture (windows11 version doesnt work).
 Unzip the preinstall kit.